noah-dev/cardgame_21/README.md

 * How?
 Take a card and imagine each entity as an object.
 Each card is an object, with rank & suit.
 Each deck is an object made of 52 card objects.
 Each hand is made of several card objects that pull from the deck object.
 * What?
 Though the final result is nothing spectacular, it was a great learning experience.
 I become more confident with OOP in python and I learned new syntax and functions.
 Also, pointers finally make sense to me (not just in theory).

+# Takeaways:
+* It was an interesting exercise in dividing up responsibilities across the different classes.
+Though I didn't realize it, my main philsophy was to clean abstraction.
+Sure, in real life the Dealer is responsible for shuffling the deck.
+But it's much cleaner for that method to fall under the deck, as it is responsible for managing the cards.
+* Nesting classes makes for cumbersome code.
+Before this, I rarely had to nest a custom class in another custom class.
+In this code, it's three levels.
+It was annoying, as changes to one class could have major impacts on levels above/below it.
+OOP is important, and I wonder if there's a more elegant way to manage changes.

 ![demo](demo.gif)

 # Game Rules